CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Dueue` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Add task by name only

-**MSS**
-1. User requests to add task by specifying the name only
-2. Dueue shows the added task by name<br>
-Use case ends.

-**Extensions**

-1a.
-The given add command format is invalid

-> 1a1.
-Dueue shows an error and a help message on how to add a task<br>
-  Use case resumes at step 1

-1b.
-The given task already has an unfinished duplicate in current Dueue

-> 1b1.
-Dueue shows an error message<br>
-  Use case resumes at step 1

 #### Use case: Add task by name and other fields (TaskDate, Time, Description, List, Venue, Priority, isFavorite)

 **MSS**

-1. User requests to add task by specifying the name and other fields
+1. User requests to add task by specifying the name and other fields as optional
 2. Dueue shows the added task by name and other fields<br>
 Use case ends.